emoncms/emoncms/docs/LinuxInstall.md

     $ nano settings.php

-Enter in your database settings.
+Update your database settings to use your new secure password:

     $username = "USERNAME";
-    $password = "PASSWORD";
+    $password = "YOUR_SECURE_PASSWORD_HERE";
     $server   = "localhost";
     $database = "emoncms";